 • Stay calm

-You can say: “I am open to a fair salary based on my skills and company standards.”
+You can say: “I am open to a fair salary based on my skills and company standards in the HR interview.”

 13. Dress Properly